phanumat/Documentation/ratelimits/index.rst

 -------------------------------

 SmartApps and Device Handlers that expose RESTful APIs are subject to the same rate limits as documented above.
-The SmartThings platform will set three HTTP headers on the response for every inbound API call, so that a client may understand the current rate limit status.
+The PEA HiVE platform will set three HTTP headers on the response for every inbound API call, so that a client may understand the current rate limit status.

 ======================= ===========
 Header                  Description